 As well as animals, she began to create flowers and plants, whose delicate shapes, colour and structure, converted well into the medium.
 Her work is not a copper replica of the reality; it is a representation of the essence of the animal, plant, or structure.
 A commission for a Spitfire showed that the principle applies equally well to machines that have souls: it is at the same time a rugged metal structure, yet also the decayed ghost of the dream which won the Battle of Britain.
 After a holiday in Tenerife, where she spent time photographing and drawing a crocodile in a wildlife park, she created a twelve-foot armoured monster, edged with jagged triangular plates and menacing teeth; but the same material can become the iridescent veined wings of a dragonfly, the hard chitinous shell of a stag-beetle, or the suckered curling legs of an octopus.
 Her owl is a blend of barely-existent spread wings, a spectacled face of eyes and curved beak, and below, the vice-like grip of the clawed feet, one clutching a mouse as it pauses on a fence post.

 By 2004, sales were strong enough to allow her to move out from her parents’ house, as well as buying a van and a horsebox to move larger pieces.
-She has moved twice to new and better workshops.
+She has three times moved to new and better workshops.
 As her career has progressed she has graduated from selling at art and craft fairs to specialist galleries and larger and more prestigious sculpture exhibitions and gardens, a list of which may be found on the Past Exhibitions page.

 Relatively few people are able to support themselves entirely through art, but since leaving school Emily has had no other income, and has remained determined to make her way in the world through the interpretation and creation of natural forms in this most remarkable of media.
-Over eighteen years she has developed a strong following of regular and occasional customers, including people of standing in the art world, titled nobility, and celebrities; but she is still pleased to maintain in her collection smaller items like the smaller leaves, fish and butterflies which can be bought on a pocket-money budget.
+Over twenty years she has developed a strong following of regular and occasional customers, including people of standing in the art world, titled nobility, and celebrities; but she is still pleased to maintain in her collection smaller items like the smaller leaves, fish and butterflies which can be bought on a pocket-money budget.

 To receive occasional emails concerning exhibitions or significant new works, please email firstname.lastname@example.org .
 I do not spam, and I won’t pass on your address to anyone else so you won’t get inundated with junkmail.
 I post regularly on Facebook and Twitter, if you would prefer to follow there.